 However, more generally, it might seem ironic that this higher the quality the less you`d find related to amp sockets, e.g. no headphone socket in some cases (The shame!)..
 This is said to be because additions distort the signal path.
 I really don`t feel it makes much difference.

 In addition it was also said that being more minimalist meant they could included higher quality components that would otherwise be the situation.
 Otherwise add a separate phono pre amp.
 This is the best way I go because doing so you are not limited this stage, being proportionate within the amp components.

 I use a Lehmann Black Cube pre-amp with separate power unit with IXOS Gamma 1002 speaker cables.
-However, picking-up cables for a few bucks will get you going..
+However, picking-up cables cheaper cables will get you going..
 In the UK that might be from> Richer Sound

 I also have a weighty monster of a record deck that will literally play all vinyl record speeds!
 Just planning to use h/phones, you`ll also need amp matching hi fi speakers.
 Incidentally. many who manufactured within hi-fi might not be around now, but some thrive.
 Countless manufacturers limiting themselves to hi-fi speakers alone went out of business.
 A&R Cambridge started out with amps in an old windmill near Cambridge UK by former Cambridge students.
 However, look where their business is today!

 Consider also the care of the vinyl records themselves!
 Obviously any dust collected on the records will have an adverse effect through annoying pops and crackles.
 If precious to you, you may well find a professional who will clean the records for you.

 There are machines to do the job at home (Start a vinyl record cleaning business?!), but they are expensive.
 Just don`t leave records uncovered after use.
 Keep fingers away from the playing surface.
 Static is another problem.